EZabolotniy/EZabolotniy.github.io/Content/about.md

 #  About me

-Hi, my name is Evgeniy, I'm an iOS software engineer and camera enthusiast.
+Hi, my name is Evgeniy and I'm an iOS software engineer.